Attending Physician of the United States Congress

 The attending physician of the United States Congress is the physician responsible for the medical welfare of the members of the United States Congress and the justices of the Supreme Court of the United States.

 The attending physician is tasked with emergency care for staff, security personnel and dignitaries, and implementation of the environmental health, public health, and occupational health programs of the Capitol Hill region.
-The attending physician is involved in security planning and works with the architect of the Capitol, Senate sergeant at arms, House sergeant at arms, United States Capitol Police.
+The attending physician is involved in security planning and works with the architect of the Capitol, Senate sergeant at arms, House sergeant at arms, and the United States Capitol Police.

 History

 The Office of Attending Physician (OAP) was established by congressional resolution in 1928 to meet the medical needs of members of Congress.
 The OAP began serving the medical needs of the U.S. House of Representatives in 1929 and the following year, in 1930, began serving the U.S. Senate.
 The first attending physician, Dr. George Calver, served the Congress for approximately 37 years.
 The current attending physician of the United States Congress is Dr. Brian Monahan.
 He holds the rank of rear admiral in the United States Navy.
 Dr. Monahan was appointed to the position by President Barack Obama in January 2009.

 The Office of the Attending Physician, under the leadership of Dr. John Francis Eisold, played a central role in the response to the 2001 anthrax attacks on Senator Tom Daschle's Senate office, taking nasal swabs from the nearly 6,000 staff, employees, and visitors that were potentially exposed to the harmful bacteria.
 Former attending physician Rear Admiral Dr. John Eisold and his staff also provided initial treatment to Senator Tim Johnson when he suffered from an intracerebral bleed caused by a cerebral arteriovenous malformation, prior to Johnson's admission to George Washington University Hospital.